alexakreizinger/personal-site/content/samples.md

     - /portfolio
     - /writing-samples
 ---
 During my time as a technical writer, I've written a *lot* of documentation—but don't just take my word for it!
+Here are some examples of the kinds of docs I've worked on over the years.

 ## User guides
 Everything from step-by-step installation guides to big-picture conceptual explainers.
 (These are based on real docs that I've published, but all company and product names have been anonymized.)